Temperature Control in Food Businesses (Scotland)

 - −18°C (widely used frozen storage benchmark)

-Food safety temperature control operates through a combination of statutory thresholds and widely used operational benchmarks.
-Individual temperature figures are commonly interpreted within a wider regulatory framework rather than functioning as isolated rules.
+Food safety temperature control in Scotland combines fixed statutory thresholds with widely used operational benchmarks.
+Most temperature figures are part of a broader framework rather than standalone rules.

 Explains the temperature range where bacteria grow most quickly in food safety contexts.